echo2echo/passwordGenerator/README.md

 If you try generating a password with a length over 16384 you'll get a friendly error message asking you to try again with a smaller number.

 Thanks to John Porter for writing the Perl module...
-Crypt::RandPasswd - random password generator
+Crypt::RandPasswd - random password generator (JDPORTER@cpan.org)
-John Porter (JDPORTER@cpan.org)